manheim/terraform-pipeline/docs/TerraformImportPlugin.md

 * `IMPORT_RESOURCE`: This is the resource identifier to import into state.
 * `IMPORT_TARGET_PATH`: This is the Terraform state path into which the resource should be imported.
+* `IMPORT_ENVIRONMENT`: This should be set to the terraform-pipeline environment stage that should perform the import.

 ```
 // Jenkinsfile